Benjamin Franklin: Views on religion, morality, and slavery

 Although his parents had intended for him a career in the church, Franklin as a young man adopted the Enlightenment religious belief in deism, that God's truths can be found entirely through nature and reason, declaring, "I soon became a thorough Deist."
 He rejected Christian dogma in a 1725 pamphlet A Dissertation on Liberty and Necessity, Pleasure and Pain, which he later saw as an embarrassment, while simultaneously asserting that God is "all wise, all good, all powerful."
 He defended his rejection of religious dogma with these words: "I think opinions should be judged by their influences and effects; and if a man holds none that tend to make him less virtuous or more vicious, it may be concluded that he holds none that are dangerous, which I hope is the case with me."
-After the disillusioning experience of seeing the decay in his own moral standards, and those of two friends in London whom he had converted to deism, Franklin turned back to a belief in the importance of organized religion, on the pragmatic grounds that without God and organized churches, man will not be good.
-Moreover, because of his proposal that prayers be said in the Constitutional Convention of 1787, many have contended that in his later life he became a pious Christian.
+After the disillusioning experience of seeing the decay in his own moral standards, and those of two friends in London whom he had converted to deism, Franklin decided that deism was true but it was not as useful in promoting personal morality as were the controls imposed by organized religion.
+Ralph Frasca contends that in his later life he can be considered a non-denominational Christian, although he did not believe Christ was divine.

-According to David Morgan, Franklin was a proponent of religion in general.
-He prayed to "Powerful Goodness" and referred to God as "the infinite".
+In a major scholarly study of his religion, Thomas Kidd argues that Franklin believed that true religiosity was a matter of personal morality and civic virtue.
+Kidd says Franklin maintained his lifelong resistance to orthodox Christianity while arriving finally at a "doctrineless, moralized Christianity."
+According to David Morgan, Franklin was a proponent of "generic religion."
+He prayed to "Powerful Goodness" and referred to God as "the infinite."
 John Adams noted that he was a mirror in which people saw their own religion: "The Catholics thought him almost a Catholic.
 The Church of England claimed him as one of them.
 The Presbyterians thought him half a Presbyterian, and the Friends believed him a wet Quaker."
+Adams himself decided that Franklin best fit among the "Atheists, Deists, and Libertines."
 Whatever else Franklin was, concludes Morgan, "he was a true champion of generic religion."
 In a letter to Richard Price, Franklin states that he believes religion should support itself without help from the government, claiming, "When a Religion is good, I conceive that it will support itself; and, when it cannot support itself, and God does not take care to support, so that its Professors are oblig'd to call for the help of the Civil Power, it is a sign, I apprehend, of its being a bad one."

 In 1790, just about a month before he died, Franklin wrote a letter to Ezra Stiles, president of Yale University, who had asked him his views on religion: